tpai/keep-eyes-on-ticket/README.md

 # Keep Eyes On Ticket

-This lambda function is build for watching the booking date of CENACOLO VINCIANO, it will crawl the page by headless chrome and send notification email.
+This lambda function is build for watching the booking date of CENACOLO VINCIANO, it will crawl the page with headless chrome and send notification email.

 ### Tools